 - Research the company - Few candidates take the time to do this well and it will definitely make you stand out during an interview.
 Closely review the position description, the company's website, and any recent news about the company.
 Also use sites like Glassdoor to find common interview questions and reviews of the company culture.

 - Practice your interview - Find common interview questions and be prepared to answer them well.
-The Pancratz Center offers mock interviews or InterviewStream practice with questions designed specifically for CoBPA majors.
-Email UND.pancratzcenter@UND.edu or call 701.777.3628 to schedule an appointment.
+The Pancratz Center offers mock interviews and assistance in articulating common interview answers with questions designed specifically for NCoBPA majors.
+Log into Starfish or email UND.pancratzcenter@UND.edu to schedule an appointment.

 During the Interview